Pujas for the Deceased

 Sponsor A Puja

-Please use the form below to sponsor the puja for your loved one.
+Please select a Payment Form below to sponsor the puja for your loved one.

-The Buddha Amitabha Jangchog ritual purifies the obscurations and negative karmas of the deceased.
-It is usually performed in conjunction with another practice, such as Tara or Vajrasattva.
 Driven by obscurations and karmically habitual tendencies, beings helplessly act in ways which confine them to cyclic existence, binding them to repeated cycles of suffering.
-The Burning Away Afflictions practice is performed in order to close the door to confused perceptions.
-In this practice, the living express their love for the departed, make offerings to them, remind them of their true nature, and supplicate them to turn toward dharma.
+The burning away afflictions ritual is performed in order to close the door to confused perceptions.
+During the Buddha Amitabha puja ritual, the living express their love for the departed, make offerings to them, remind them of their true nature, and supplicate them to turn toward dharma.
 From that foundation, the negative karmas, afflictions and obscurations of the deceased are then burned away.

 What are Pujas?